I Am a Procrastinator

 I will tackle these questions by working through the podcast Prokrastination — Der Podcast für Aufschieber by systemic coach Malte Leyhausen.
 You heard it right!
 No clever self-help book, no productivity guru/100x software developer on YouTube, no!
 This quest demands a coach whispering sweet, sweet wisdom into my ears.

 OK, OK, this is all a bit the wrong way around.
-The trust is that I took a walk in the woods and searched for “procrastination” in my podcatcher.
+The truth is that I took a walk in the woods and searched for “procrastination” in my podcatcher.
 All of the above is the result of listening to the first episode that only spans 15 minutes.

 I’m on to something!